 9. Locks

 Consider getting rid of doorknobs with locks or at least get into the habit of not locking the doors inside your house.
-If you ever end up falling or need help, your caregiver won’t be able to reach you quickly.
+If you ever fall or need help, your caregiver won’t be able to reach you quickly.

 10. Raised Toilet Seats or Bedside Commodes

 Raised toilet seats will make it easier to get on and off the toilet for stroke survivors who have weakness in their legs.
-You can even find some that come with armrests that will help you stay balanced.
+You can even find some that come with armrests to assist you with standing or sitting.

 Bedside commodes allow you to use the toilet without having to travel far into the bathroom, but they can also be placed over the toilet once you are more mobile.
 Your Occupational Therapist should advise you on which type of toileting device (if any) is appropriate for you.